opral/monorepo/packages/paraglide/paraglide-js/README.md

 The [language tag](https://www.inlang.com/m/8y8sxj09/library-inlang-languageTag) is global, so you need to be careful with it on the server to make sure multiple requests don't interfere with each other.

-You will need to call `setLanguageTag` on both the server and the client, since they run in separate processes.
+You will need to call `setLanguageTag` on both the server and the client since they run in separate processes.

 ## Reacting to language changes